Oneflow-Inc/oneflow-documentation/en/docs/basics/08_nn_graph.md

         #...
 ```

-1. Construct the optimizer object, which is same to the training in Eager Mode introduced in [Backpropagation and Optimizer](./06_optimization.md#optimizer_1).
+1. Constructing the optimizer object, which is same to the training in Eager Mode introduced in [Backpropagation and Optimizer](./06_optimization.md#optimizer_1).
-2. Call `self.add_optimizer` in Graph's `__init__` to add the optimizer object constructed in the previous step to the Graph.
+2. Call `self.add_optimizer` in Graph's `__init__` method to add the optimizer object constructed in the previous step to the Graph.
 3. Call `backward` in Graph's `build` to trigger back propagation.

 ### Debugging in Graph Mode

-You can call `print` to output information about the Graph object.
+You can call `print` to show information about the Graph object.

 ```python